Attendance

 The expectation at Park Way Primary School is for every child to have 100% attendance.

-To report your child as absent, please call the school office on 01622 753651.
 If no-one is available to take your call, please leave a message on the answerphone stating the specific illness that your child has.
 This is because schools have to notify the Public Health Agency for some illnesses and conditions.
-Thank you.

 Holidays in Term Time